squid-cache/squid-cache.github.io/Translations.rst

 [[Squid-3.1]] admin just need to follow these steps:

  * Check that your preferred default language is available for auto-translated pages.
 The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.).
- * Add ''error_default_language'' option to squid.conf with the code/folder-name for the language.
+ * Add SquidConf:error_default_language option to squid.conf with the code/folder-name for the language.
 This will provide a suitable default language if none can be negotiated with the browser.
- * Remove ''error_directory'' from squid.conf
+ * Remove SquidConf:error_directory from squid.conf
  * Optional: download newest translations and languages [[http://www.squid-cache.org/Versions/langpack/|package]]
  * Make any CSS changes you need to /etc/squid/errorpage.css for display.